davebronson/clear-hl7-net/README.md

     }
 };

+// Two ways that you can serialize the structure into HL7 'pipehat' format:
+// 1) Call MessageSerializer.Serialize()
+string output = MessageSerializer.Serialize(message);
-// Call ToDelimitedString() on the Message object to serialize the structure into HL7 'pipehat' format string output = message.ToDelimitedString();
+// 2) Call ToDelimitedString() on the Message instance string output = message.ToDelimitedString();

 // Outputs the following: